Richard Beymer: 20th Century Fox

-Beymer achieved success when George Stevens cast him in The Diary of Anne Frank (1959) playing Peter Van Daan.
+George Stevens cast Beymer in The Diary of Anne Frank (1959), playing Peter Van Daan.

 Beymer was put under contract to 20th Century Fox and started to be regarded as an exciting future star.
-Producer William Perlberg later said, "It's a thing that periodically happens out here.
+Producer William Perlberg later said "It's a thing that periodically happens out here.
 Somebody comes along and talk starts and agents and studios keep talking and talking.
 Like an avalanche, the talk gathers speed.
 Ultimately that 'somebody' turns out to be a big name in Hollywood only."

-After appearing in Playhouse 90 he had a supporting role in High Time (1960), a comedy with Bing Crosby and Tuesday Weld at 20th Century Fox.
+After appearing in Playhouse 90, he had a supporting role in High Time (1960), a comedy with Bing Crosby and Tuesday Weld at 20th Century Fox.
 "I wanted to be a very good actor," said Beymer later.
 "I wanted to work and let the work stand for something."

 In June 1960, Beymer was cast in the lead role of Tony in West Side Story (1961), a huge hit.
-He shared a 1962 Golden Globe Award for New Star of the Year – Actor with Bobby Darin and Warren Beatty.
+His singing was dubbed by Jimmy Bryant.
+He was nominated for the Golden Globe Award for New Star of the Year – Actor.

 Beymer later said he "was miserable in West Side Story.
-I didn't know enough at the time because I lacked certain knowledge in acting...
-I came out ridiculous.
+I didn't know enough at the time because I lacked certain knowledge in acting...I came out ridiculous.
 I didn't stand up for what I should have and I didn't know enough.
 The blame should be on me."

 Beymer was reunited with Weld in the Fox comedy Bachelor Flat (1961).
-At Columbia he played the son of Rosalind Russell and Jack Hawkins in Five Finger Exercise (1962).
-Beymer later said he was "terrible" in that film.
+At Columbia, he played the son of Rosalind Russell and Jack Hawkins in Five Finger Exercise (1962).
+Beymer later said he was "terrible" in it.